-At December 31, 2015, we had federal and state NOL carryforwards of \$34.5 million and \$41.5 million, respectively.
-The federal and state NOLs will begin to expire in 2028 and 2017, respectively, unless previously utilized.
-At December 31, 2015, we had federal and California research tax credit carryforwards of \$1.4 million and \$1.7 million, respectively.
+At March 31, 2016, we had federal and state NOLs will begin to expire in 2028 and 2017, respectively, unless previously utilized.
+At March 31, 2016, we had federal and California research tax credit carryforwards of \$1.4 million and \$1.7 million, respectively.
 The federal research tax credit carryforward will begin to expire in 2026 and the California state credits carry forward indefinitely.

 The NOL carryforward and the research tax credit carryforwards may be subject to an annual limitation under Section 382 and 383 of the Internal Revenue Code of 1986, and similar state provisions if we experience one or more ownership changes which would limit the amount of NOL and tax credit carryforwards that can be utilized to offset future taxable income and tax, respectively.
 In general, an ownership change as defined by Section 382 and 383, results from transactions increasing ownership of certain stockholders or public groups in the stock of the corporation by more than 50 percentage points over a three-year period.
 In September 2015, we completed an IRC Section 382/383 analysis through December 31, 2014 and determined that there was an ownership change in 2007 that may limit the utilization of approximately \$5.3 million and \$5.4 million in Federal and state NOLs, respectively, and \$0.2 million in both Federal and state research tax credits.
 If a change in ownership occurs as a result of this offering, additional NOL and tax credits carryforwards could be eliminated or restricted.
-Limitations on our ability to use NOL carryforwards and research and development tax credits to offset future taxable income could require us to pay U.S. federal income tax earlier than would be required if such limitations were not in effect.
-Similar rules and limitations may apply for state income tax purposes.
+If eliminated, the related asset would be removed from the deferred tax asset schedule with a corresponding reduction in the valuation allowance.
+Due to the existence of the valuation allowance, limitations created by future ownership changes, if any, will not impact our effective tax rate.